-On examination of some of these important decisions it is generally agreed that legitimate expectation gives the applicant sufficient locus standi for judicial review and that the doctrine of legitimate expectation is to be confined mostly to right of a fair hearing before a decision which results in negativing a promise or withdrawing an undertaking is taken.
-The doctrine does not give scope to claim relief straightaway from the administrative authorities as no crystallised right as such is involved.
-The protection of such legitimate expectation does not require the fulfilment of the expectation where an overriding public interest requires otherwise.
+On examination of some of these important decisions it is generally agreed that legitimate expectation gives the applicant sufficient locus standi for judicial review and that the Doctrine of Legitimate Expectation is to be confined mostly to right of a fair hearing before a decision which results in negativing a promise or withdrawing an undertaking is taken.
+The protection of legitimate expectation does not require the fulfilment of the expectation where an overriding public interest requires otherwise.
 In other words where a person’s legitimate expectation is not fulfilled by taking a particular decision then decision-maker should justify the denial of such expectation by showing some overriding public interest.

 Therefore even if substantive protection of such expectation is contemplated that does not grant an absolute right to a particular person.
 It simply ensures the circumstances in which that expectation may be denied or restricted.
-A case of legitimate expectation would arise when a body by representation or by past practice aroused expectation which it would be within its powers to fulfil.
+A case of legitimate expectation would arise when a body by representation or by past practice aroused expectation which it would be within its powers to fulfill.
 The protection is limited to that extent and a judicial review can be within those limits.
-But as discussed above a person who bases his claim on the doctrine of legitimate expectation, in the first instance, must satisfy that there is a foundation and thus has locus standi to make such a claim.
+But as discussed above a person who bases his claim on the Doctrine of Legitimate Expectation, in the first instance, must satisfy that there is a foundation and thus has locus standi to make such a claim.
 In considering the same several factors which give rise to such legitimate expectation must be present.

 Reference may also be made to the decision of this Court in Punjab Communications Ltd. v.
 Union of India and Ors., (1999) 4 SCC 727, where this Court held that a change in policy can defeat a substantive legitimate expectation if it can be justified on ‘Wednesbury reasonableness’.
 The choice of policy is for the decision-maker and not the Court.
 The legitimate substantive expectation merely permits the Court to find out if the change of policy which is the cause for defeating the legitimate expectation is irrational or perverse or one which no reasonable person could have made.
 A claim based merely on legitimate expectation without anything more cannot ipso facto give a right.